chrisjsewell/ipypublish/README.md

 2. an **oformat** string,  specifying a base exporter prefix (for any of the exporters listed [here](https://nbconvert.readthedocs.io/en/latest/api/exporters.html#specialized-exporter-classes))
 3. a **config** dictionary, containing any configuration option (as a string) listed [here](https://nbconvert.readthedocs.io/en/latest/api/exporters.html#specialized-exporter-classes).
 This is mainly to supply preprocessors (which act on the notbook object before it is parsed) or filters (which are functions supplied to the jinja template).
 4. a **template** string, specifying the [Jinja templates](https://jinja2.readthedocs.io/en/latest/intro.html), which contains rules for how each element of the notebook should be converted, and also what each section of the latex file should contain.
+5. It is not required, but recommended, to also include the version number of ipypublish which the plugin was written for.

 So a simple plugin would look like this (create_tplx will be explained below)